Good Luck Chuck: Reception

-Good Luck Chuck was panned by critics.
-According to Rotten Tomatoes, only 5% of critics gave the film positive reviews, based on 114 reviews.
+Good Luck Chuck was widely panned by critics.
+According to Rotten Tomatoes, only 5% of critics gave the film positive reviews, based on 111 reviews.
 The site's consensus states: "A shortage of laughs and an undercurrent of mean-spiritedness undermine Good Luck Chuck, squandering a decent premise on gross-out humor and shopworn slapstick."
 On Metacritic, the film had an average score of 19 out of 100, based on 23 reviews, indicating "overwhelming dislike".

 Roger Ebert awarded the film 1 out of 4 stars, branding it "potty-mouthed and brain-damaged", whilst his reviewing partner, Richard Roeper also rated it poorly.

 British film critic Mark Kermode named it the worst film of 2007.

 Box office

 The film was the second-highest-grossing film at the U.S. box office in its opening weekend, grossing $13.6 million in 2,612 theaters.
 The film went on to have a total box office tally of approximately $35 million U.S. and $24 million foreign.